MaCFP/macfp-db/Liquid_Pool_Fires/NIST_Pool_Fires/Documentation/README.md

 * The heat of combustion for methanol (lower heating value) is 19940 kJ/kg (SFPE Handbook).

-* The measured mass loss rate for the 30 cm methanol pool, averaged over the various studies, is 13.2 ± 0.9 g/(m<sup>2</sup> s).
-The mass loss rate for the 100 cm methanol pool is 16.3 ± 0.2 g/(m<sup>2</sup> s).
+* The measured mass flux for the 30 cm methanol pool fire, averaged over the various studies, is 13.2 ± 0.9 g/(m<sup>2</sup> s) (Kim et al., 2019; Buch et al. 1997; Klassen and Gore, 1994; Weckman and Strong, 1996; Hamins et al., 1994; Falkenstein-Smith et al., 2019).

+* The mass flux for the 100 cm methanol pool is 16.3 ± 0.2 g/(m<sup>2</sup> s) (Sung et al., 2019).

-* The measured mass loss rate for the 30 cm acetone fire is 17.6 ± 2.7 g/(m<sup>2</sup> s).
+* The measured mass flux for the 30 cm acetone pool fire, averaged over the various studies, is 18.3 ± 0.6 g/(m<sup>2</sup> s).

-* The measured mass loss rate for the 30 cm ethanol fire is 13.9 ± 0.8 g/(m<sup>2</sup> s).
+* The measured mass flux for the 30 cm ethanol pool fire, averaged over the various studies, is 14.8 ± 1.2 g/(m<sup>2</sup> s).

-* The measured radiative fraction for the 30 cm methanol fire in the reported studies varies between 0.18 and 0.22.
+* The measured radiative fraction for the 30 cm methanol pool fire, averaged over the various studies, is 0.22 ± 0.02 (Kim et al., 2019; Buch et al., 1997; Klassen and Gore, 1994).

+* The measured radiative fraction for the 30 cm acetone pool fire is 0.31 ± 0.06 (Kim et al., 2019).

+* The measured radiative fraction for the 30 cm ethanol pool fire is 0.26 ± 0.07 (Kim et al., 2019).

 * For methanol, the amount of CO in the exhaust stream is below detection limits; thus, the combustion efficiency for methanol is assumed to be 1.
 The efficiency for the other fuels is not reported.